 A real game changer was the development of the Dutch national research agenda (NWA) in 2015.
 The agenda reveals the complexity of the issues challenging Dutch society today.
 These issues are clustered in so called routes.
 LUMC is involved in many of these routes and contributes this way to solving important societal challenges.

 Core task research

 Research possibilities within the LUMC

 LUMC is a modern university medical center for research, education and patient care with a high quality profile and a strong scientific orientation.
 Its unique research practice, ranging from pure fundamental medical research to applied clinical research, places LUMC among the world top.
-Researchers at LUMC work together around 7 medical research profiles (MRP): Vascular and Regenerative Medicine; Immunity, Infection and Tolerance; Translational Neuroscience; Cancer Pathogenesis and Therapy; Ageing; Innovation in Health Strategy and Quality of Care; and Biomedical Imaging.
+Researchers at LUMC work together around 10 Research Themes: Academic Pharma, Neuroscience, Cell Tissue & Organ (Tx), Medical Genomics, Prevention & Lifestyle, Lifecourse Epidemiology and Geroscience, Immunity, Cancer, Cardio-Vascular, Infection.

 LUMC has collaborative research alliances with leading institutes and consortia around the world.
 In these alliances, inter-disciplinary and inter-sectoral approaches are used to address current scientific and societally-relevant issues.
 To find solutions to these complex societal challenges, LUMC is involved in research collaborations and alliances that ideally include non-academic representatives such as commercial enterprises and special interest groups in addition to classic academic research institutions.